memicemir/SPO/README.md

 # soil_profiling_for_DSSAT
 IMPORTANT: Publication list at the end of this Readme file.

-Soil profile optimisation tool for DSSAT crop growth models.
+Soil profile optimisation tool for DSSAT crop growth models (Tested with DSSAT v 4.8.5).

 1. The "SPO.zip" file has to be unzipped.